What is Wildwater Canoeing?

 France has recently dominated the men’s canoe team sprint events, winning nine of the last 10 world titles in C1 team sprint and C2 team sprint, with only Czech Republic able to break that run by winning the C1 team sprint in 2016.
 Czech Republic themselves won three of the four team classic world titles in 2016, missing out only in the K1 team classic (Germany winners).

 Wildwater canoeing has also proved to be a route to an Olympic canoe discipline.
-Germany’s Max Hoff was K1 individual sprint world champion in 2006 before going on to claim a bronze medal in canoe sprint K1 1000m at the 2012 Olympic Games in London.
+Germany’s Max Hoff was K1 individual sprint world champion in 2006 before going on to claim a bronze medal in canoe sprint K1 1000m at the 2012 Olympic Games in London and a gold medal in canoe sprint K4 1000m at the 2016 Olympic Games in Rio.

 Wildwater Canoeing Information